61tiger/cozy-bear-emulation/README.md

 controlled Active Directory lab environment with modern enterprise defenses enabled.

-Every technique in the kill chain is directly attributed to a named, publicly documented APT29 campaign reports.
+Every technique in the kill chain is directly attributed to a named, publicly documented APT29 campaign report.
 Where MITRE is the only available attribution, this is explicitly noted.

 The emulation advances documented APT29 tradecraft to account for 2026 defensive capabilities — specifically Elastic Security 9.3 in full block/prevent mode,